mmarinovic/ethereum-wallet-generator/README.md

 # Ethereum wallet generator
 CLI for generating Ethereum wallets.
-Easily get a new private key and mnemonic.
+Easily create a new private key and mnemonic.

 ## Use with npx
 ```